Allan Walters: Early career

-Allan Leslie Walters was born on 2 November 1905 in Ascot Vale, Victoria, to schoolteacher Ferdinand Walters and his wife Edith.
+Allan Leslie Walters was born on 2 November 1905 in Ascot Vale, Victoria, to schoolteacher Arthur Ferdinand Walters and his wife Edith Mary (née Russell).
 The family soon moved to Perth, Western Australia, and Allan completed his education at Perth Modern School, where he joined the cadets.
 After leaving school and spending eight months in the militia, he entered the Royal Military College, Duntroon, in February 1924.
 At Duntroon he specialised in field artillery, and excelled at athletics.
 Graduating as a lieutenant in December 1927, he transferred to the Royal Australian Air Force (RAAF) on 1 February 1928.
 Walters' preferred career path in the military was engineering, and it was only when he failed to gain selection for this field after his graduation that he applied to transfer to the Air Force, which, having no cadet college of its own, had arranged with Duntroon to take one of its artillery specialists each year for secondment as a pilot.
 He commenced his course at RAAF Point Cook, Victoria, in mid-1928, and graduated as a flying officer in March 1929.
 Walters showed an aptitude for instruction, and after further training was graded an 'A1' flight instructor, a rare distinction.
 Posted to No. 3 Squadron at RAAF Station Richmond, New South Wales, operating Westland Wapitis, he also made a name for himself performing aerobatics at air shows throughout the country.
 Walters put this particular talent to use in pursuit of his wife-to-be, Jean Manning, stunt flying above All Saints Church, North Parramatta, where her father was rector.
 Reverend Manning married the couple there on 30 June 1930; their daughter Robin was born in Richmond.